Affiliate Disclosure: As an Amazon associate, I earn from qualifying purchases.

 Once they were dry, I flipped them over and sprayed the other side.

-Decorate them with your cutest farmhouse decor and enjoy!
+Decorate the DIY rustic wall shelves with your cutest farmhouse decor and enjoy!

 If you’d like to check out how I made the burlap sign, check out my tutorial here!